TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/SingleModelCrudAsync.md

 @snippet cs [../Recipes.Dapper/SingleModelCrudAsync/SingleModelCrudAsyncScenarioContrib.cs] SingleModelCrudAsyncScenarioContrib

+## DbConnector

+For non-cancellable operation, the only changes are to add `await`, `Async`, and `.ConfigureAwait(false)` to the appropriate places.

+If cancellation is required, then set the `CancellationToken` when invoking `Execute`.
+For example,

+Original:

+@snippet cs [../Recipes.DbConnector/SingleModelCrud/SingleModelCrudScenario.cs] GetByKey

+Async with cancellation:

+@snippet cs [../Recipes.DbConnector/SingleModelCrudAsync/SingleModelCrudAsyncScenario.cs] GetByKeyAsync

+Here is the full repository.

+@snippet cs [../Recipes.DbConnector/SingleModelCrudAsync/SingleModelCrudAsyncScenario.cs] SingleModelCrudAsyncScenario

 ## Entity Framework 6

 To make an Entity Framework repository asynchronous, you need to import the `System.Data.Entity` namespace.
 This exposes the async version of the LINQ extension methods needed.